dirixtom/marketo-useful-scripts/README.md

-# marketo-useful-scripts.js
+# Useful Marketo Scripts - uMktoScripts.js

-JS Library of useful scripts that can be used on Marketo templates and landing pages
+##JS Library of useful scripts that can be used on Marketo templates and landing pages